Ghost00Shell/My-Checklist/README.md

-# Awesome-Application-Security-Checklist
-  If you are designing, creating, testing  your web/mobile application with security in mind, this Checklist of counter-measures can be a good starting point

 ##### AUTHENTICATION SYSTEMS (Signup/Signin/2 Factor/Password reset)
 - [ ] Use HTTPS everywhere.
 - [ ] Store password hashes using `Bcrypt` (no salt necessary - `Bcrypt` does it for you).